Bug report #11965

 ogr2ogr -f SQLite -dsco spatialite=yes germany.sqlite germany-latest.osm.pbf -gt 20000 -progress --config OGR_SQLITE_SYNCHRONOUS OFF --config OSM_COMPRESS_NODES YES

-#9 Updated by Matthew Yandell-Thomas about 5 years ago
+#9 Updated by Matthew Yandell-Thomas over 5 years ago

 We've just finished creating that DB using ogr and created a spatialite file that was nearly 14gig.